Reason’s why IonQ Inc. (IONQ) is an asset to your trade with current Target Price of $11.20

 Total Debt to Equity Ratio (D/E) can also provide valuable insight into the company’s financial health and market status.
 The debt to equity ratio can be calculated by dividing the present total liabilities of a company by shareholders’ equity.
 Debt to Equity thus makes a valuable metrics that describes the debt, company is using in order to support assets, correlating with the value of shareholders’ equity The total Debt to Equity ratio for IONQ is recording 0.00 at the time of this writing.
 In addition, long term Debt to Equity ratio is set at 0.00.

-Raw Stochastic average of IonQ Inc. in the period of last 50 days is set at 78.74%.
-The result represents downgrade in oppose to Raw Stochastic average for the period of the last 20 days, recording 90.19%.
-In the last 20 days, the company’s Stochastic %K was 89.01% and its Stochastic %D was recorded 91.85%.
+Raw Stochastic average of IonQ Inc. in the period of last 50 days is set at 60.37%.
+The result represents improvement in oppose to Raw Stochastic average for the period of the last 20 days, recording 59.11%.
+In the last 20 days, the company’s Stochastic %K was 78.79% and its Stochastic %D was recorded 89.23%.

-If we look into the earlier routines of IonQ Inc., multiple moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -67.01%.
-Additionally, trading for the stock in the period of the last six months notably deteriorated by -51.84%, alongside a downfall of -44.51% for the period of the last 12 months.
-The shares increased approximately by 16.74% in the 7-day charts and went down by 25.51% in the period of the last 30 days.
-Common stock shares were lifted by -29.90% during last recorded quarter.
+Let’s take a glance in the erstwhile performances of IonQ Inc., multiple moving trends are noted.
+Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -63.29%.
+Additionally, trading for the stock in the period of the last six months notably deteriorated by -52.48%, alongside a downfall of -38.33% for the period of the last 12 months.
+The shares increased approximately by 16.76% in the 7-day charts and went down by 20.91% in the period of the last 30 days.
+Common stock shares were driven by 3.55% during last recorded quarter.